flintlang/flint/proposals/0003-external-calls.md

 - The gas allocation
 - The ether allocation

-Considering our motivations below:
+Our motivations are:
-1. Contracts are untrustworthy by default
+1. Contracts are untrustworthy by default;
-1. Arbitrary code execution
+1. Arbitrary code may get executed;
-1. Silent Failure
+1. Failures may be silent;
-1. Interfaces incorrectly specified
+1. Interfaces may be incorrectly specified.

-We broadly separate external calls into two types: _Educated Calls_ and _Uneducated Calls_.
-Educated calls are those accessed through Nodule (The Flint Package Manager) (or those which Flint has the source files for and deploys internally to the contract i.e. Hub and Spoke Topology).
+We separate external calls into two types: _Educated Calls_ and _Uneducated Calls_.
+Educated calls are those accessed through the Flint Package Manager  or those which Flint has the source files for and deploys internally to the contract, i.e. Hub and Spoke Topology.
 Uneducated calls are those with an ABI interface or Trait interface.

-Uneducated calls should be treated untrustworthy (1) and as such visually flagged in the source language as dangerous.
+Uneducated calls should be treated as untrustworthy (1) and as such visually flagged in the source language as dangerous.
 Using a bang (!) would be consistent with the attempt call syntax for forcing a call without all information.
 In order to make a call we should specify the parameters for the call and to provide flexibility the default parameters should be at their minimum values.
 For instance the default gas provided should be 2300 (the amount given for just sending ether) with an option to send all gas.

 Educated calls meanwhile are not guaranteed to not introduce errors, but they have certain guarantees attached.
 These means that it combats (1), (2), (4):
 1. That there is a defined function at the end of the call